enimo/angular-fis-kit/README.md

 angular-fis-kit
 ===============

-Angular and fis development kits
+One new angular and fis development kits